codemarc/codemarc/README.md

 ### Marc Greenberg - Direct of Software Strategy
-and simetimes a fractional CTO/Tech Consultant
+and sometimes a fractional CTO/Tech Consultant

-**Driving SaaS Success**: I deliver tangible results by optimizing your tech stack, empowering your team, and solving critical problems.
-My strategic guidance ensures your company is well-positioned for rapid growth and sustained success.
+I drive impactful change and lead innovative projects.
+I am eager to take on any new challenge that allows for broad strategic influence and collaboration.
+I seek to contribute to an organization with a bold vision where I can apply my expertise in scaling engineering teams, delivering transformative customer experiences, and leveraging technology to unlock growth.

 * 🌍  I'm based in South Florida
 * 🖥️  See my portfolio at [codemarc.net](http://codemarc.net)